 Renting Sight Unseen

-Rental scams are also fairly common on Craigslist, and that’s why it’s so important to vet any rental listings you find on the platform.
-The most common warning sign of rental scams on Craigslist is when someone wants you to put down money or agree to a rental that you haven’t seen in person.
+Rental scams are also fairly common on Craigslist.
+That’s why it’s so important to vet any rental listings you find on the platform.
+The most common warning sign of a rental scam on Craigslist is when someone wants you to put down money or agree to a rental that you haven’t seen in person.

 You should always insist on seeing a rental property before you sign any agreements.
 Craigslist itself even insists that you should only deal locally.
 If you’re unable to do it in person for whatever reason, have a trusted friend go check out the place first.
 That ensures you’re not just renting out a series of convincing pictures.